 Trochanteric bursitis is inflammation of the trochanteric bursa.
 The trochanteric bursa sits on the side of the hip helping as a lubricant for the movement of the muscles of the hip joint.
 Occasionally, the bursa can become inflamed for no obvious reason.
 It is commonly seen in patients with rheumatoid arthritis, hip joint disorders, a tight iliotobial band or who have suffered an injury.
 It is increasingly common with advancing age.

 It typically causes pain felt in the outer thigh.
 This pain worsens with long walks, stair climbing or prolonged standing.
 The leg will be tender meaning that lying on the effected side often produces discomfort.
 Patient especially notice this at night.
-There may be associated muscle weakness causing limp or an unsteadiness when on one leg.
+There may be associated muscle weakness causing a limp or an unsteadiness when on one leg.
 Most patients report a gradual onset of increasing discomfort over weeks or months which fluctuates with activity levels.

 What is the treatment for Trochanteric Bursitis?